kavispires/10-places-to-visit/README.md

 - Responsive menus

 #### DONE
+- Markers are highlighted when hover on list
 - When favorite, make marker red
 - Favorite color is carried when City is changed
 - Infowindow shows formatted_address